akcarsten/pyMate/README.md

 ```

 #### Matlab files to HDF5
 Electro-physiological data that is acquired parallel to fMRI data contains large artifacts.
-Typically this data was
+Typically, this data was
 cleaned with a default Matlab toolbox from the AGLO lab.
-Therefore the output format is a .mat file.
+Therefore, the output format is a .mat file.
 To enable  working
 with this cleaned data in Python the [Zaius](#zaius) module provides the _ConvertMatFile_ class which converts these
 Matlab files into the HDF5 format.